charlesangus/DeepC/README.md

 ## Contributing

-Currently, DeepC is maintained by only me.
+Currently, DeepC is maintained by [me](https://github.com/charlesangus) and [Falk Hofmann](https://github.com/falkhofmann).
 I'd love your contributions, though!

 If you'd like to contribute, please fork the project make a new feature branch for your contribution.
 Ideally, also let me know what you're up to so we don't duplicate efforts!